 The ASUS CrashFree BIOS 3 allows users to restore corrupted BIOS data from a USB flash disk containing the BIOS file.
+This utility saves users the cost and hassle of buying a replacement BIOS chip.
 See page 2-7 for details.